jcubic/lips/docs/docs/lips/extension.md

 ```

 The limitation of this solution is that you can't use strings inside `${ ... }`.
 It will break the
 Lexer.
-In order to have full string interpolation you need to read the parser stream (See [Standard
+In order to have full string interpolation, you need to read the parser stream (see [Standard
 input](#standard-input) inside syntax extensions).

-### Accessing parser
+### Accessing the Parser

 In LIPS syntax extensions you can access the parser instance, so you can implement syntax
-extension that return line number:
+extension that return the line number:

 ```scheme
 (define (line-num)